kaarthis/Projects/prd/security/custom-credential-provider.md

     - Provide convenience UX for at-scale definition of the custom credential provider if needed for uniform deployment across an entire cluster (a simplification above the node pool level experience)
 - Define the experience for user to be able to provide binaries to configure their BYO-crendential providers and how those can be configured with the node pool/cluster
 - Enable configuration through ARM templates, CLI, and Azure Portal
-- Allow customers that have clusters which meet the specifications to utilize [projected Service Account Tokens](https://github.com/kubernetes/enhancements/blob/master/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md) for their credential provider.

 ### Non-Functional Goals